pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/python/python-blocking-async.md

 complex programs it is possible to be waiting on blocking code that causes all progress to be stalled waiting for that blocking code to complete.

-Examples of this might include calls to requests.get, or subprocess.run that are used to collect information needed to configure the Pulumi program or provide input from external sources.
+Examples of this might include calls to `requests.get`, or `subprocess.run` that are used to collect information needed to configure the Pulumi program or provide input from external sources.

 If the result from the blocking code is used to provide the input for a resource, then the blocking call can be wrapped into a future---in the form of a `pulumi.Output` object---using [`pulumi.Output.from_input`](/docs/reference/pkg/python/pulumi/#pulumi.Output.from_input).
-This allows the following pattern
+This allows the following
+pattern:

 ```python
 import asyncio